 You need a testing ID # before you can schedule an appointment.

 Testing ID #

-*The testing ID # is sent to you by Prometric ( 1-2 weeks after you get your approval-to-test letter
+*The testing ID # is sent to you by Prometric or PES ( 1-2 weeks after you get your approval-to-test letter

 ANCC average processing time is 3 weeks.